Ad Tech Deconstructed: What developers should know about CPI and CPCV for rewarded video

 The world of ad tech can be confusing—that’s why we’re bringing you our Ad Tech Deconstructed series.
 We’re putting ad tech under a microscope to examine exactly how things work.
 For today’s installment, we’ll talk about what exactly CPI and CPCV are and and how they work.

-When you run rewarded video in your apps, it’s important to understand the two ways providers pay out based on the CPMs delivered by the campaigns:
+For mobile game developers that use rewarded video ads in apps, it’s important to understand that there are two ways providers pay out based on the CPMs delivered by campaigns.

-- You can run campaigns that pay on a completed action from that video view.
-That action could be an install or something else, such as signing up for a newsletter or viewing a product page.
+The first way is by running campaigns that pay on a completed view.
+The second is by running campaigns that pay after a completed action on a video view.
+For example, the action could be tapping to install an app, signing up for a newsletter, or viewing a product page.

 How CPCV campaigns work

 In the CPCV model, all impressions are valued the same way.
 The advertiser pays the same amount for every video view, as long as predetermined performance metrics are met.